 Community Response Teams

-We currently provide three Community Response Teams to local communities.
-These include a service in the City of York (which also provides some services in Easingwold), one coving Ryedale and one in Selby and District.
+We currently provide two community response teams to local communities.
+These include a service in the City of York (which also provides some services in Easingwold), and one in Selby and District.

 The City of York service was developed by bringing together the existing Fast Response and Intermediate Care Teams.
 These teams (made up of nurses, physiotherapists, occupational therapists and generic support workers) are able to support people to achieve short term goals to maximise their independence.
 This can be to help prevent an admission to hospital or to support an earlier return home following a hospital stay.

-The Ryedale and Selby services are similar but were launched more recently (in February 2015).
-They were developed, and are run, jointly with North Yorkshire County Council.
+The Selby service is similar, and was developed and is run jointly with North Yorkshire County Council.
 The team includes social care assessment and reablement staff and is able to provide a more comprehensive service.